 When you visit particular websites and see particular ads online, information is gathered and stored in your browser with the help of small text files called "cookies."
 By using this information, companies collecting interest-based data can attempt to predict your likely interests and to determine which ads may be most relevant to serve you next.

-The AdChoices program was created and is managed exclusively by a consortium of the leading national advertising and marketing associations in Canada, which have joined together to help ensure the responsible use of consumer information in interest-based advertising.
-For more information about the DAAC and the participating industry associations, please visit: youradchoices.ca/participating-associations.
+The AdChoices self-regulatory program was created and is managed exclusively by a consortium of the leading national advertising and marketing associations in Canada, which have joined together to help ensure the responsible use of consumer information in interest-based advertising.
+For more information about the DAAC and the participating companies, please visit: youradchoices.ca/participating-companies.